13 Best Artworks of the MoMa New York

 12. The Love Song, Giorgio de Chirico

-In The Love Song is one of Giorgio de Chirico's best-known works, as well as an early example of the Surrealist style, painted ten years before the movement was born.
+*The Love Song is one of Giorgio de Chirico's best-known works and an early example of the Surrealist style, painted ten years before the movement was born.

 In this work, Chirico wanted to express something of the reality he saw hidden beyond appearances.
 Shrouded in an atmosphere of anxiety and melancholy, the humanoid forms, empty architecture, shadowy passages and eerily elongated streets evoke the profound absurdity of a universe torn apart by the First World War.